meiyuesheng/learngit/readme.txt

-git is a distribute version control system git is free software git has mutable index called stage this is modefied a new modedfied
+git is a distribute version control system git is free software git has mutable index called stage change is modefied a new modedfied abck